logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 Hopsworks AKS and ACR integration have four requirements:

-1. A virutal network with access to AKS pods and the AKS API servers
+1. A virtual network with access to AKS pods and the AKS API servers
 2. One Azure container registry configured in your account
 3. One AKS cluster
 4. Permissions to the ACR and AKS attached to a user-managed identity